korrilamp/SoundSword/EngineeringNotebook5.md

 # Engineering Notebook
 ## Week 10/26 – 10/30

 ### Weekly Activities and Progress
-This week we were able to meet with professor Intrilligator's son to get a better understanding of the prototype code.
-We decided to
+This week we were able to meet with professor Intrilligator's son, Eli, and Eli's girlfriend, Fiona, who had started on this project over the summer to get a better understanding of the prototype code.
+Eli and Fiona walked us though the different scripts in the code and explained their functionality and relevance to the final product.
+They also explained to us where they had difficulties which we may want to tackle, such as simultaneously playing back multiple positional files.
+We decided to develop story boards for our project in order to identify which features are the most crucial to develop first.

 ### Upcoming Challenges (potential blockers)
 We are still awaiting information from our sponsor about either getting access to the Occulus Headsets for